Dramatic DevOps improvements help Veolia UK & IRE to deliver massive Salesforce ROI

 Achieving visibility with Pipelines

-Veolia UK & IRE has seen significant benefits with Gearset’s new Pipeline functionality, of which they were early adopters.
+Veolia UK & IRE has seen significant benefits with Gearset’s new pipelines, of which they were early adopters.
 They are very happy with the results as it is

 massive to have a single release manager or tech lead ultimately overseeing hundreds of changes every sprint.
 The visibility has had a significant impact on the team and Josh added,